emqx/emqx-docs/en_US/changes/known-issues-5.8.md

 ## e5.8.0

-- **Node Crash Race Condition (since 5.0, fixed in 5.8.1)** If a node shutsdown while RPC channels are being established, it may cause the peer node to crash.
+- **Node Crash Race Condition (since 5.0, fixed in 5.8.1)** If a node shuts down while RPC channels are being established, it may cause the peer node to crash.

+- **500 Error Occurs When Deleting an Action with the Same Name as Source (since 5.7.2)**

+  In the Dashboard data integration, if the name of an Action item in the Action list matches the Name of a Source item in the Source list, deleting this Action item will return an error code 500.

+  Example of error keyword: `{name_clash_action_source, mqtt, <<"test">>}`, where the `mqtt` and `test` are the type and name of the Source item with the same name.

+  >**Workaround:** You can execute the following command to delete the Action item, for example:
+  >
+  >```
+  >./bin/emqx eval 'emqx_bridge_v2:remove(mqtt, <<"test">>)'
+  >```
+  >Then, you need to check the Rule list and delete any rules associated with this action.